wp-plugins/siteguard/readme.txt

 The pingback function is disabled and its abuse is prevented.

+* Updates Notify

+Basic of security is that always you use the latest version.
+If WordPress core, plugins, and themes updates are needed , sends email to notify administrators.

 * WAF Tuning Support

 It is the function to create the rule to avoid the false detection in WordPress (including 403 error occurrence with normal access,)